Based on the Volkswagen Group’s New MQB platform, the Skoda Karoq is likely to make India debut at Auto Expo 2018.

 |Gearbox||7-speed DSG & 6-speed Manual|

-Built on VW’s MQB platform, the new Karoq features numerous crystalline elements and represents Skoda’s new design language.
-Up front of the car has aggressive appeal with features like the signature moustache grille, crystalline cut full-LED headlamps featuring 8 strips inspired by Bonheimian’s traditional glass art, it will have a sharp face.
-The bold chrome surround on the front grille and the fog lamps with infused LED units add aggression to the front.
+Skoda’s all-new Karoq will share its platform (VW’s MQB) with the company’s first seven-seater SUV – Kodiaq that will see a release in coming months.
+Most of the design elements are carried over from its larger sibling.
+The 5-seater SUV features numerous crystalline elements and represents Skoda’s new design language.
+Face of the car has aggressive appeal thanks to its signature moustache grille and crystalline cut full-LED headlamps featuring 8 strips inspired by Bonheimian’s traditional glass art.
+The bold chrome surround on the grille and the fog lamps with infused LED units further enhance its appearance.

-Most of the rear design elements seem borrowed from Skoda’s flagship SUV, Kodiaq.
+The rear of the SUV seems heavily inspired by the Skoda’s flagship SUV, Kodiaq.
 While the C-shaped taillamps at the rear adds to its visual appeal, the brake light with no resemblance to the Kodiaq is another highlight at the back.
-Other design highlights include flat, raked rear lights, reflectors positioned below the rear sensors on the outer edges of the bumper and license plate LED lighting.
+Other key highlights include flat, raked rear lights, reflectors positioned below the rear sensors on the outer edges of the bumper and license plate LED lighting.

-With respect to the dimensions, the new Skoda SUV will measure 4,382mm in length, 1,814mm in width and 1,605mm in height.
+With respect to the dimensions, the new Skoda SUV will be 4,382mm long, 1,814mm wide and 1,605mm tall.
 It will ride on the 2,638mm long wheelbase and will have a ground clearance of 200mm.
 Sporting these proportions, the SUV is expected to offer ample room on the inside.
 The luggage compartment will be spacious too with a capacity of 521-litres that can further be expanded to 1,810-litres after folding the rear seats completely.
 Read – Skoda Rapid Monte Carlo Edition

 With large contours, the new Karoq will have a generous space on the inside, featuring 5-seat layout.
 The front and rear rows will be spacious enough to offer ample room to the occupants.
 Additionally, there will be optional VarioFlex seats at the rear.
 Boasting a length of 4.4m and 2.6m long wheelbase, it is likely to offer best in class headroom, kneeroom and legroom across rows.